ARgorithm/toolkit/docs/docs/tutorials/config.md

 ### ARRAY

 Parameters with type `ARRAY` will expect a 1-dimensional series of items.
-The number of items in the series is controlled similarly to length of string i.e. using the `size` property.
+The number of items in the series is controlled in a manner similar to the length of a string i.e. using the `size` property.
 If `size` is not defined then the series can be of any size > 0.
 When using `ARRAY`, you need to define the `item-type` property as well. `item-type` can be `INT`,`FLOAT` or `STRING`.
 Below is the schema for `ARRAY` type parameters.

 ```json
 "properties": {